How to make a confusion matrix in Python

 print(cm)

-The solution is to convert the raw probabilities into definite class labels before passing them to the function.
+The solution is to convert the probability scores into definite class labels before generating the matrix.
 You can do this with np.argmax(y_pred, axis=1), which finds the index of the highest probability for each prediction.
-This index corresponds to the predicted class.
-This is a common step when working with models like neural networks that output probabilities instead of discrete labels, ensuring your input has the correct shape for confusion_matrix.
+This index represents the final predicted class.

 Dealing with missing labels in confusion_matrix